 Can Cory do anything to destroy the brain?

-Witness the unfolding terror of humanity’s struggle against the self-destructive and unforeseen consequences of its own genius by watching the full movie;
+Witness the unfolding terror of humanity’s struggle against the self-destructive and unforeseen consequences of its own genius!

 A What If?
 Alternate Reality